 The next morning (our last day) proved to be the highlight.
 We may have missed the sunrise and sea of clouds in the East peak but we continued up to the South Peak for the most anticipated deadly wooden plank walk.
 We had the sweet time hiking uphill this time with no bags, enough water and great amount of sleep.

 I had never experienced cold sweats with that funny feeling of rushing to the toilet except when we were queuing for the safety harness (30CNY).
 We were on the carved edge of the rock mountain looking over the first batch of brave people.
 It was really crazy.
 On going vertically down, there were big holes that you need to step over into a small stone resting between the rock edges.
 On the half part of the plank route, the wood had decreased into a foot size!
 You had to move the harness one at a time while carefully moving one foot at a time.
 We made a local friend who agreed to take our photos while dangerously perched on a hanging wood plank supported by chains.
 We also availed of the 70CNY group photo as a souvenir for this bold once in a lifetime epic adventure.
-(Shoutout to those beautiful ladies who was wearing 4-inch high heels!
+(Shoutout to those beautiful ladies wearing (4-inches) high heels!
 WTF)

 After that 20 minutes of bravery, we went back to our hotel and eat basic lunch.
 We were starving for a good meal but at the mountain, food choice was limited.
 At 2 pm, we took the cable car down the mountain (no more hiking!) from the North Peak (80CNY) and met Nan Chang.
 It was by coincidence, we sat infront of him inside the cable car and turned out he was also going to Xi’an City and to the airport.
 Same route with us.
 Again, a local helped us secure train tickets and bought us bread snacks for free.
 Travel makes you appreciate the world and local people.